plicease-legacy/Test-Script-Async/README.md

 an instance of [Test::Script::Async](https://metacpan.org/pod/Test::Script::Async) which can be interrogated for things like the exit value and output.

-It uses the brand spanking new [Test::Stream](https://metacpan.org/pod/Test::Stream), which means that it is not (as of this writing) compatible with [Test::More](https://metacpan.org/pod/Test::More) and friends, though hopefully that will be rectified one day.
+It uses the brand spanking new [Test2](https://metacpan.org/pod/Test2) framework, which is experimental as of this writing.
+In particular it is not currently compatible with [Test::More](https://metacpan.org/pod/Test::More) and [Test::Builder](https://metacpan.org/pod/Test::Builder), but hopefully will be one day.

 # FUNCTIONS